Table of Contents

 From the outside, Buddhism can seem quite complicated.
 Different schools in different countries, each citing different numbers of Buddhas, all with different names.
 Yet, there’s one name you’ll see in nearly all Buddhist schools of thought and that’s Maitreya – the current bodhisattva and the next person to one day become the Buddha.

 Maitreya is one of the oldest bodhisattvas in Buddhism.
-His name comes from maitrī in Sanskrit and it means friendliness.
+His name comes from maitrī in Sanskrit, meaning friendliness or more precisely, loving friend.
 Other Buddhist sects have different names for him such as:

 - Metteyya in Pali